walkingriver/scout-law/chapters/ch11b-courtesy (Part 2).md

 ## Self Reflection

-1. **How has open source software impacted your work or projects?**
+**1. How has open source software impacted your work or projects?**

 - What benefits have you experienced from using OSS

-2. **In what ways have you contributed to open source projects, if at all?**
+**2. In what ways have you contributed to open source projects, if at all?**

 - What types of contributions align with your skills and interests

-3. **Reflect on the importance of reciprocity in open source.**
+**3. Reflect on the importance of reciprocity in open source.**

 - How do you feel about the ethical responsibility to give back to the OSS community

-4. **Consider the long-term sustainability of the OSS projects you rely on.**
+**4. Consider the long-term sustainability of the OSS projects you rely on.**

 - How can your contributions, whether in code, documentation, or support, help ensure the continued availability of these resources

-5. **Think about the global community aspect of open source.**
+**5. Think about the global community aspect of open source.**

 - How has your involvement in OSS broadened your perspectives and allowed you to collaborate with individuals from diverse backgrounds\*